guopenghui/obsidian-vue-starter/README.md

 If above steps work, you can turn on 'Vue Template' plugin in Obsidian.
 Click the *dice* like button on the left ribbon, a new tab will open on the right and says *"Hello,Developer!"*.

 4. When you get ready to build a release, run `npm run build` to create it.
+This will remove all codemaps and minify code size.